 Supported Employment-Individual Employment Support

-Supported Employment—Individual Employment Support services is the ongoing supports made available to job seekers and job holders who, because of their disabilities, need on-going support to obtain and maintain a competitive or customized job, self-employment, or to pursue career development or enhancement, in an integrated community setting for which an individual is compensated at or above the minimum wage consistent with the Fair Labor Standards Act.
+Supported Employment—Individual Employment Support services is the ongoing supports made available to job seekers and job holders who, because of their disabilities, need ongoing support to obtain and maintain a competitive or customized job, self-employment, or to pursue career development or enhancement, in an integrated community setting for which an individual is compensated at or above the minimum wage consistent with the Fair Labor Standards Act.
 Supported Employment does not include sheltered work or other similar types of vocational services furnished in specialized facilities.

 The expected outcome of this service is Community Employment; individualized competitive employment in an integrated setting, either through: